brooklyn204/TrooperTakedown/README.md

 This is a single-player game made with Unity and C# scripts.
-It was the final project for my Computer Graphics and Games class.
+It was the final project for my Computer Graphics and Games class in Spring 2024.
 Based on Star Wars: Tales of the Jedi.
 <hr>

 Resources used: